huidiyuan/PC-Lable-Homeless/research-assessment.md

     4. Chunks are distributed throughout the manuscript, sensibly placed near the text they support

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: giving you the point, but 2 recommendations:
+            1. Review your chunks with the “1-chunk-1-thing” principle in mind.
+You have chunks that might work better broken up into 2 or more.
+            2. For readability, add white space between chunks.
+In your final draft, I think you'll probably have narrative text between them, which would serve the same purpose.

 23. Use code chunks to set up a quarto document